1,000+ Opportunities

 **June 30, 2031:** 4-year projects end.
 The Green Transportation Capital grants table below shows eight projects awarded approximately $31.
 3 million for the 2025-2027 biennium.

-To stay informed about WSDOT public transportation grants, you can register in GovDelivery.
-WSDOT public transportation grants Website feedback: Tell us how we're doing.
-Drive safe in winter weather Slow down on ice and snow.
+To stay informed about WSDOT public transportation grants, you can register in GovDelivery. **WSDOT public transportation grants** Website feedback: Tell us how we're doing. ## Learn more about work zone safety ### Slow down – lives are on the line.

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Any transit agency in Washington state, including city transit systems, county public transportation authorities, metropolitan municipal corporations, public transportation benefit areas, regional transit authorities, and special purpose districts operating public transportation.
+Based on current listing details, eligibility includes: Any transit agency in Washington state.
 Applicants should confirm final requirements in the official notice before submission.

 Federal grant success rates typically range from 10-30%, varying by agency and program.
 Build a strong proposal with clear objectives, measurable outcomes, and a well-justified budget to improve your chances.